BrokenShell/Fortuna/docs/development.md

   remains consumed.
 - Indexes and weighted draws returned by injected custom behavior must be validated.
 Do not extend native trust to subclasses or monkeypatched methods.
-- `Generator` class factories preserve `cls`, and `QuantumMonty` initializes its truffle strategy lazily.
+- `Generator` class factories preserve `cls`, and `RandomValue` initializes its truffle strategy lazily.
+Construction, uniform selection, triangular selection, and cycling must not pay the shuffle cost or advance the truffle schedule.
-- `FlexCat` validates selector ownership and configuration and materializes all categories before randomized selector construction begins.
-Failures after selector construction starts do not roll back already consumed randomness.
+- A bare `RandomValue` call is uniform.
+Keep its retained bound methods (`uniform`, `cycle`, `truffle_shuffle`, and the three triangular profiles) independently callable; `take` repeats the default uniform strategy.
+- Callable resolution belongs to value engines internally.
+Preserve exception propagation and the cycle and depth guards without restoring a public `resolve` helper.
+- `WeightedChoice` accepts only relative `(weight, value)` tables.
+Validate finite, nonnegative weights, a positive finite total, and untrusted injected draws before selection.
-- Stateful selectors and value engines are not promised thread-safe.
+- Stateful value engines are not promised thread-safe.
 A native generator lock protects its engine, not surrounding Python selection state.

 Regression tests should assert the next draw where a change could silently